bartoszmodelski/ebsl/docs/notes2.md

 ```

-# Criticism of work-stealing - work-shedding
+# Criticism of work-stealing - work-shedding TODO

-* Different approach: try to fix work-stealing.
+Different approach: try to fix work-stealing.
+Work-stealing is necessary in a non-preemptive scheduler, but it should not be the primary mean of distributing load.
+Only of saving latency for stuck cpus.

-* Work-stealing is silly but how about work-shedding?
+How about work-shedding?
+And not a naive (that is, still heavily randomized) one like mcclure, but one where the load is shedded via a scalable queue.

 # Resizing - horizontal or vertical?